lightvector/KataGo/README.md

 For a negligible increase in the number of parameters of the neural net, using parametric ReLUs improved the loss by about 0.025 nats over the first 10 epochs a fairly significant improvement given the simplicity of the change.
 This decayed to little to closer to 0.010 to 0.015 nats by 30 epochs, but was still persistently and clearly better, well above the noise in the loss between successive runs.

-As far as I can tell, this was not simply due to something like having a problem of dead ReLUs beforehand.
+As far as I can tell, this was not simply due to something like having a problem of dead ReLUs beforehand, or some other simple issue.
 Ever since batch normalization was added, much earlier, all stats about the gradients and values in the inner layers have indicated that very few of the ReLUs die during training.
-I think this change is some sort of genuine increase in the fitting ability of the neural net.
+Rather, I think this change is some sort of genuine increase in the fitting ability of the neural net.

 The idea that this is doing something useful for the net is supported by a strange observation: for the vast majority of the ReLUs, it seems like the neural net wants to choose a negative value for *a*!
 That means that the resulting activation function is non-monotone.
 In one of the most recent nets, depending on the layer, the mean value of *a* for all the ReLUs in a layer varies from around -0.15 to around -0.40, with standard deviation on the order of 0.10 to 0.15.